 Methodology: Each series for the components discussed above are standardized starting in January 2005, resulting in a value of 100 for each component and the WEHI.
 As each component changes from month to month, the WEHI value changes.
 Next, the standard deviation of each component's standardized series values is calculated, followed by the calculation of the inverse of each component's standard deviation.
-Lastly, the individual inverse standard deviations are standardized, resulting in weights that sum to 1.
+Next, the individual inverse standard deviations are standardized, resulting in weights that sum to 1.
 The rationale for this weighting approach is that the components that are more stable over time will have a smaller standard deviation and thus, a larger inverse standard deviation and weight.
 A large shift in a typically stable data series would provide a better signal of a change in the economy than a large shift in a data series that typically has large fluctuations.
 Therefore, this weighting approach allows the WEHI to put a larger weight on the more stable components so that if they do experience a large shift, the WEHI's value will be affected more to represent the change in the state's economic conditions.
+Lastly, a 3-month moving average is used in order to smooth out the index.
+This helps eliminate large "spikes" that may occur due to a certain component recording an unusually high or low value in a given month.